-COVID-19 cannot keep the Dakota people from remembering those hanged on December 26, 1862, in Mankato, Minnesota, upon President Abraham Lincoln’s order.
+Today riders begin their wintery trek to remember those hanged on December 26, 1862, in Mankato, Minnesota, upon President Abraham Lincoln’s order.
 This execution served as the U.S. government’s punishment of the Dakota people for their uprising in the Dakota War of 1862.
 Prior to the execution, the military held 498 Dakota men prisoners for raids on settlers’ villages in the area.
 Trials took place—trials with no representation, no preparation, and numerous communication barriers.
 Ultimately, 38 men paid the price for the war in the largest mass execution in U.S. history.
 Another two men were captured later and hanged as well.

 In 2005, Jim Miller of Porcupine, SD, had a dream.
 He dreamt of riding on horseback across the plains of South Dakota to the riverbank in Minnesota, where, in his dream, he witnessed his Dakota relatives executed.
 Jim's vision inspired him.
 He contacted various horse riders to come together for a 16-day reconciliation ride, now known as the Dakota 38 Memorial ride.
 Each December 10, riders set out to traverse the 330 miles between Lower Brule, South Dakota, and Mankato, Minnesota.
-This year, 2020, is the first year since the ride's inception (2008) riders will forego the wintery trek to honor their descendants from a distance.

 Understanding the Dakota uprising